Last Updated on

 Is it bad to take mass gainer before bed?

-There’s a lot of scaremongering (if you can call it that) about taking mass gainers before you go to bed, as some bodybuilders think that this will make you fat.
+There’s a lot of scaremongering (if you can call it that) about taking mass gainers and other calorie-dense products before you go to bed, as some bodybuilders think that this will make you fat.

 However, taking mass gainers before bed is common practice in many fitness enthusiasts, who frequently report no adverse effects on their gains.